Worldwide-Epidemic-Database/file-handling/README.md

 ## file-handling

-Python scripts to handle unstructured data into readable data Created on file for each country/ year/ disease by the particularity of eachfile
+Python scripts to handle unstructured data into readable data Created a script for each country/ year/ disease by the formatting particularity of each file